scaleway/serverless-scaleway-functions/README.md

 This can be controlled using the `singleSource` option.
 By default its value is `false`.

-If `singleSource` is set to true, functions and containers not definied in your serverless config file will be removed on next `serverless deploy` command.
+If `singleSource` is set to `true`, functions and containers not defined in your serverless config file will be removed on the next `serverless deploy` command.

 ### Managing containers